Not All Languages Are Created Equal in LLMs: Improving Multilingual Capability by Cross-Lingual-Thought Prompting: Cross-Lingual-Thought Prompting

-\item \textit{Task Analyzing}.
-After rephrasing the task input, we need to analyze the task based on its goal to complete the task in \TaskGoal{task goal}.
+\paragraph{Task Analyzing}.
+After rephrasing the task input, we need to complete the task in \TaskGoal{task goal}.
 This step is comparable to the task description used in conventional prompting methods.
-In practice, we can get the task information from the original literature or seek assistance from ChatGPT to generate effective prompts for solving the task~\citep{jiao2023chatgpt}.
+In practice, we can get the task information from the literature or seek assistance from ChatGPT to generate effective prompts for solving the task~\citep{jiao2023chatgpt}.

-\item \textit{CoT Task Solving}.
+\paragraph{CoT Task Solving}.
 We then ask the model to follow the instructions and complete the task step by step.
 Since LLMs exhibit a strong ability to maintain a chain-of-thought~\citep{CoT}, we carefully design instructions to guide the model, with the hope that it will respond to our instructions in a step-by-step manner and utilize the intermediate outputs to aid in solving the task.

-\item \textit{Output Formatting}.
-Finally, we should regularize the output format of the model to obtain the exact answer for the result evaluation.
-LLMs are utilized in a zero- or few-shot manner, and they tend to generate longer texts that may not conform to the target answer.
-However, LLMs possess a strong ability to follow instructions, and we can define the output format in \our{} in terms of \OutputFormat{output type} and \OutputConstraint{output constraint}.
-The output type can be a number, index, or text, while the output constraint is optional and determined based on the task requirements, as depicted in Table~\ref{tab:metadata}.
+\paragraph{Output Formatting}.
+Finally, we should regularize the output format of the model to obtain the exact answer.
+LLMs are utilized in a zero- or few-shot manner, and they tend to generate texts that may not conform to the format of the target answer.
+Fortunately, LLMs possess a strong ability to follow instructions, and we can define the output format in terms of \OutputFormat{output type} and \OutputConstraint{output constraint}.
+The output type can be a number, index, or text, while the output constraint is optional and determined based on the task requirements.
 Output constraint may include length limitations, language specifications, and other relevant factors.